javomode/recipe-ratings-food.com/README.md

 Why Random Forest: This model handles non-linear relationships and feature interactions well without requiring explicit transformations.
 It was a better fit for capturing complex relationships in recipe data than linear regression.

-* I also used an intermediary lasso regression, which showed that the coefficients for time_category and complexity were both zero when the model was predictinng rating linearly from the featuers.
+* Before I had decided to use the random forest regressor, I had tried to use a lasso regression, which showed that the coefficients for time_category and complexity were both zero when the model was predictinng rating linearly from the featuers.
 * The change to random forest was in response to finding that there was not a strong linear relationship.

+### Encoding:
+* Original standard scaler to quantitative features (minutes, n_ingredients, n_steps)
-Encoding: One-hot encoding was applied to categorical features
+* One-hot encoding was applied to categorical features (time_category, complexity)

-Features Used: minutes, n_ingredients, n_steps, time_category, complexity
+### Features Used:
+* minutes
+* n_ingredients
+* n_steps
+* time_category
+* complexity

 ### Hyperparameter Tuning

 I used randomized search with cross-validation to tune key hyperparameters (n_estimators, max_depth, etc.).
 This was more computationally efficient than grid search and still allowed for meaningful performance gains.
+* Not only that, but grid search finds hyperparameters differently, in that it tries to use all possible combinations while randomized search only searchs a up to a specified number of possible combinations.

 ### Performance